-Some oboists humidify their reeds when not playing them, either by keeping them in plastic bags, or by using a Humidifier case.
+Some oboists humidify their reeds when not playing them, either by keeping them in plastic bags, or by using a Humidifier reed case.

-Don’t play the best reed all the time, especially when in a rehearsal that does not involve much exposed playing.
+Don’t play your best reed all the time, especially when in a rehearsal that does not involve much exposed playing.
 Rotating reeds encourages more embouchure flexibility to handle a variety of reeds, as well as extending each reed’s life.
 For rehearsals, only soak one or two reeds; for concerts, soak two or three reeds so there is a back-up ready if a reed cracks.
 Rotation and minimal soaking will help reeds last longer.
 Ideally, it’s best to have at least 3-5 working reeds at all times.